Managing Functions in ODPS (with examples)

 Explanation:

-• create function is the command to create a new function.
+• create function: Initiates the setup of a new function.

 Use case 4: Delete a function